-The Arkansas Department of Health has completed a Source Water Vulnerability Assessment for Ladd Water Users Association.
-The assessment summarizes the potential for contamination of our sources of drinking water and can be used as a basis for developing a source water protection plan.
-Based on the various criteria of the assessment, our water sources have been determined to have a low to medium susceptibility to contamination.
+The Arkansas Department of Health has completed a Source Water Vulnerability Assessment for West Saline Water.
+The assessment summarizes the potential for contamination of our source of drinking water and can be used as a basis for developing a source water protection plan.
+Based on the various criteria of the assessment, our water source has been determined to have a low susceptibility to contamination.
 You may request a summary of the Source Water Vulnerability Assessment from our office.